-5.3.8 Stormwater Management
+5.3.11 Stormwater Management

-It is proposed to collect and store all stormwater from roofed areas of the development to ensure that erosion issues to do not occur.
-For further information in regard to stormwater please refer to Section 7 of this report and Part 6 of the application package.
+It is proposed to collect and store all stormwater from roofed areas of the development to ensure that erosion issues to dot occur.
+For further information in regard to stormwater please refer to Section 7.1 of this report and Part 6 of the application package.

-5.3.9 General Waste Management
+5.3.12 General Waste Management

 General waste will be stored in an appropriate location on the site adjacent to the general loading area.
-Waste collection will be undertaken by contractors based on segregation of recyclables from general waste and then deposited in the nearest landfill or recycling location.
+Waste collection will be undertaken by contractors based on the segregation of recyclables from general waste.